-Galaxy-galaxy lensing (GGL) correlates the position of foreground galaxies to the distortion of background galaxies \citep[see, e.g.,][]{Hoekstra2013}.
-The distortion is typically measured in terms of mean tangential shear with respect to the lens position, which measures the excess mass around lens galaxies within an aperture directly.
-Hence, the shear signal, as a function of separation from the lens centre, can be related to the underlying mass properties of the parent halo.
-A major challenge is to obtain an unbiased mass estimate.
-Biases arise if the underlying model does not describe all contributions to the matter-shear correlation function sufficiently well.
-For current and future surveys, we must take second-order effects to the galaxy-matter correlation into account, such as, e.g., magnification effects \citep{2008PhRvD..78l3517Z,Hilbert2009} and intrinsic alignment \citep{Troxel2015}.
-In this work, we will focus on the former effect.
+Galaxy-galaxy lensing (GGL) correlates the position of foreground galaxies to the distortion of background galaxies \citep[see, e.g.][]{Hoekstra2013}.
+The distortion is typically measured in terms of mean tangential shear with respect to the lens position.
+This shear signal, as a function of separation from the lens centre, can be related to the underlying mass properties of the parent halo.
+A major challenge is obtaining an unbiased mass estimate.
+Biases arise if the underlying model does not describe all contributions to the matter-shear correlation function sufficiently.
+Also, the galaxy bias that connects the position of galaxies to its surrounding matter distribution must be carefully taken into account.
+For current and future surveys, we must further consider second-order effects to the galaxy-matter correlation, such as, for example, magnification effects \citep{2008PhRvD..78l3517Z,Hilbert2009} and intrinsic alignment of galaxies \citep{Troxel2015}.
+In this work, we focus on the former effect.